 All music students enroll in individual lessons as a part of their core curriculum.
 Private lessons are scheduled individually, and students should see their instructor on the first day of class to schedule their lesson time.
-In addition to their private lesson, students also attend a weekly informal Studio Class, which is conducted like a master class, and students perform for each other and receive feedback from the instructor.
+In addition to their private lesson, students also attend a weekly Studio Class.